When and where to find Cherry Blossoms in Japan in 2020

 Image credit: Flickr

 The Noboribetsu Onsen Flower Tunnel is also a famous photo spot.
-You’ll find this road leading from the Noboribetsu Higashi Interchange of the Hokkaido Expressway into the centre of town.
-The veil of cherry blossom trees creates a tunnel-like effect making it the perfect pit-stop!
+You’ll find this road leading from the Noboribetsu Higashi Interchange of the Hokkaido Expressway into the center of town.
+The veil of cherry blossom trees create a tunnel like effect making it the perfect pit stop!
 Klook yourselves a rental car in Hokkaido and enjoy a leisurely scenic drive around the city as you take in the many sakura trees.

 Other viewing spots: Noboribetsu Onsen Sakura Tunnel, Arashiyama Koen, Hakodate park, Matsumae park